fncbook/fnc/chapter7/svd.md

 In words, each right singular vector is mapped by $\mathbf{A}$ to a scaled version of its corresponding left singular vector; the magnitude of scaling is its singular value.

-Both the SVD and the EVD describe a matrix in terms of some special vectors and a small number of scalars. {numref}`tab-evdsvd` summarizes the key differences.
+Both the SVD and the EVD describe a matrix in terms of some special vectors and a few scalars. {numref}`tab-evdsvd` summarizes the key differences.
 The SVD sacrifices having the same basis in both source and image spaces—after all, they may not even have the same dimension—but as a result gains orthogonality in both spaces.

 :::{table} Comparison of the EVD and SVD
 :label: tab-evdsvd
 :align: center

 | EVD | SVD |
 |:---:|:---:|
 | exists for most square matrices | exists for all rectangular and square matrices |
 | $\mathbf{A}\mathbf{x}_k = \lambda_k \mathbf{x}_k$ | $\mathbf{A} \mathbf{v}_k = \sigma_k \mathbf{u}_k$ |
 | same basis for domain and range of $\mathbf{A}$ | two orthonormal bases |
 | may have poor conditioning | perfectly conditioned |

 :::

 ## Thin form